-I Can't Stand the Taste of Wine, I'm a Wine-No
+I Hate The Taste Of Wine, I'm a Wine-No

 Some friends and I are out for a birthday dinner at an expensive restaurant.
 After much deliberation, a wine is finally chosen by my friend David, who not only knows a lot about wine but lives in France, which makes him a wine expert by default.